emonhossainraihan/Notes/backend/NodeJS.md

 pajetix208@wwmails.com

 When you connect to a traditional server, such as Apache, it will spawn a new thread to handle the request.
 In a language such as PHP or Ruby, any subsequent I/O operations (for example, interacting with a database) block the execution of your code until the operation has completed.
 That is, the server has to wait for the database lookup to complete before it can move on to processing the result.
-If new requests come in while this is happening, the server will spawn new threads to deal with them.
+If new requests come in while this is happening, the server will **spawn new threads** to deal with them.
 This is potentially inefficient, as a large number of threads can cause a system to become sluggish—and, in the worst case, for the site to go down.
 The most common way to support more connections is to add more servers.

 Node.js, however, is single-threaded.
 It’s also event-driven, which means that everything that happens in Node is in reaction to an event.
 For example, when a new request comes in (one kind of event) the server will start processing it.
-If it then encounters a blocking I/O operation, instead of waiting for this to complete, it will register a callback before continuing to process the next event.
+If it then encounters a blocking I/O operation, instead of waiting for this to complete, it will **register a callback** before continuing to process the next event.
 When the I/O operation has finished (another kind of event), the server will execute the callback and continue working on the original request.
-Under the hood, Node uses the libuv library to implement this asynchronous (that is, non-blocking) behavior.
+Under the hood, Node uses the **libuv library to implement this asynchronous** (that is, non-blocking) behavior.

-The fact that Node runs in a single thread does impose some limitations.
-For example, blocking I/O calls should be avoided, CPU-intensive operations should be handed off to a worker thread, and errors should always be handled correctly for fear of crashing the entire process.

 ## Living in a single-threaded world

 JavaScript was conceived as a single-threaded programming language that ran in a browser.
 Being single-threaded means that only one set of instructions is executed at any time in the same process (the browser, in this case, or just the current tab in modern browsers).

 In other words, everything runs in parallel except for our JavaScript code.
-Synchronous blocks of JavaScript code are always run one at a time
+Synchronous blocks of JavaScript code are always run one at a time.

+## Are There Any Downsides?

+The fact that Node runs in a single thread does impose some limitations.
+For example, **blocking I/O** calls should be avoided, **CPU-intensive operations** should be handed off to a worker thread, and **errors should always be handled correctly** for fear of crashing the entire process.

+## Node.js multithreading: What are Worker threads, and why do they matter?

 ## CPU-intensive tasks